nicknggt/Business_Statistic_Excel_Stats_Tables/README.md

 	6. Hypothesis Testing III
 	7. Regresssion Analysis I II

 **Notes:** There are still some other sections in the field of study that are not included in the spreadsheets.
-I only included the most significant one (my opinion).
+I only included the most important one based on my perspective.

 ## How to use:
 - Enter your value in the **YELLOW** box, the answer then will be auto-generated in the **GREEN** box.
 Don't worry/ignore the **BLUE** box and also, **DO NOT DELETE** it.